Get A Fast Diesel Smog In Reno

 A: Regular diagnostic checks—at least once a year—along with scheduled maintenance, can help identify issues with oxygen sensors, catalytic converters, and related emissions components before they cause a failure.

-We are a locally owned and operated auto repair shop with an emphasis on customer service, accurate estimates and fair pricing for all.
+We are locally owned and operated auto and diesel repair shops with an emphasis on customer service, accurate estimates, and fair pricing for all.

 Our ASE certified technicians can fix any make and model of car, truck, SUV, RV or fleet vehicle.